rxtATX/AccountabilibuddyAppPlan/README.md

       * Or research your own options for contacting the Accountabilibuddy.

           * Just make sure your selection allows for the Buddy to opt out of communications with your app by responding to your notification.
-          * Their response will make a DELETE to '/api/user/buddy'
+          * Their response will make a DELETE to '/api/user/buddy/:id' where the id parameter represents the User id.

     For convinience, modify the package.json file to include useful scripts:
     ```